osisoft/APIDocumentationSandbox/content/api-reference/client-failover/client-failover-groups.md

 <a id="opIdClientFailoverGroups_Get Group Configuration"></a>

-Gets a failover group by ID.
+Gets a failover group by identifier.

 <h3>Request</h3>